 Yep, I did thing this January.
 I did the Daniel fast.
 First, let’s back up.
 Every year, our church begins January with 21 days of prayer and fasting.
 We believe it is a way to put God first for the coming year and reset and focus our spiritual lives after the busyness of the holidays.
 We have prayer services each morning, and it really is a wonderful and holy time.
 Fasting is not a requirement during these 21 days, but it is encouraged.

-So, what is fasting anyways?
+What is fasting anyways?
 The dictionary defines fasting as abstaining from all or some kinds of food or drink, especially as a religious observance.
 There are lots of ways to do it as well.
 You can give up certain food groups (sugar and caffeine are popular choices) for a period of time, or one can decide to not eat meals during a certain times of the day.
 Disclaimer: please check with your health care provider before starting any type of food fast.
 In a broader sense, fasting can be expanded to other areas of our lives.
 Social media, the news cycle, etc. There are lot of things we can decide to cut out for an intentional purpose.

 I’ve been participating in 21 days of prayer and fasting during the month of January for about eight years now.
 However, for the past seven years, I have either been pregnant or breastfeeding.
 Doing a strict food fast was out of the question.
 So, I fasted other things like coffee, Facebook, and sweets.
 However, I was neither pregnant nor breastfeeding this year, so I was excited to go all in and do a true fast.